jshin49/fb-vision-bot/README.md

 2. If existing repository, simply add a remote to heroku with this command: heroku git:remote -a YOUR_HEROKU_APP
 3. Else, run the following codes

-  - heroku git:clone -a fb-vision-bot && cd fb-vision-bot
+  - heroku git:clone -a image-bot-test && cd image-bot-test
   - git add . && git commit -am "make it better" && git push heroku master

 4. Give https://yourheroku.herokuapp.com/webhook for your webhook verificaiton URL in the Messenger App settings